asokratis/python-currency-anywhere/README.md

 #### Great!
 How do I store my flat file into a database?

-> For starters, try [SQLite in Python](http://sebastianraschka.com/Articles/2014_sqlite_in_python_tutorial.html).
-Assuming you have a flatfile called `feb2018.csv`, you can do the following:
+> By default, every time you do an API call, it gets archived into an SQLite database in the data folder with filename **currency_eur.sqlite** (**currency_<base_currency>.sqlite** if flag parameter **legacy_user** is enabled).
+All the data in the database is stored in the table `currency` with columns `symbol`, `date`, `rate`.
+On the long run, this will give you the ability to do more calls via our script without being charged any API calls from your subscription.<br><br>If you are looking for something more specific to store in your database from a flat file, try [SQLite in Python](http://sebastianraschka.com/Articles/2014_sqlite_in_python_tutorial.html).
+Assuming you have a flat file called `feb2018.csv`, you can do the following:
 ```python
 import csv, sqlite3